SneakyGalah/KEC-works/README.md

 ## To Install:

-1. For the latest releases, click on "Releases" (to the right) and download the latest zip.
-For the latest version (may be newer than latest release), click on the green "Code" button and then "Download Zip".
+1. To download the current roster, click on the green "Code" button and then "Download Zip".
 2. Open the Zip file using a program like WinZip or WinRar, if it didn't open automatically.
 3. Navigate __INTO__ the "KEC-works-main" Folder.
 You should see two items: a folder named "KEC WORKS LOCOMOTIVES" and readme.md.
 4. Extract the folder named "KEC WORKS LOCOMOTIVES" directly into: `<Your active steam directory>\SteamApps\common\Garry's Mod\garrysmod\data\advdupe2\`.